mariadb-corporation/maxscale-buildbot/README.md

 ### Manual installation

 1. Clone the repository or get a repository slice.
-2. Install packages that are required to run the worker: `pip3 install -r requirements-worker.txt`.
+2. Install packages that are required to run the worker: `pip3 install -r worker-management/requirements-worker.txt`.
 3. Create configuration for the worker: `buildbot-worker create-worker --umask=0o002 DIRECTORY SERVER NAME PASSWORD `, where
    * `DIRECTORY` - path to the worker configuration and build directory.
    * `SERVER` - URI of the server to connect to.